Peter Sewally

-Peter Sewally was an American gender-variant prostitute who presented as a woman under names including Mary Jones.
-According to The Sun, she would wear "a dashing suit of male apparel" in the day, while dressing in feminine attire and wearing a prosthetic vagina at night to solicit sexual services for men and steal their money.
-She is most well known for being the subject of a trial in 1836 where she was charged with grand larceny for stealing the wallets of men he engaged in sexual acts with.
-She is considered to be one of the first recorded openly gender-variant or transgender women in New York history.
+Peter Sewally (December 12, 1803 – after 1853) was an American transgender sex worker who presented as a woman under names including Mary Jones.
+According to The Sun, they would wear "a dashing suit of male apparel" in the day, while dressing in feminine attire and wearing a prosthetic vagina at night to solicit sexual services for men and steal their money.
+They are most well known for being the subject of a trial in 1836 where they were charged with grand larceny for stealing the wallets of men they engaged in sexual acts with.